 Medicaid program for working people with disabilities.
-Many people with disabilities who are not able to work a regular job are still able to qualify for this program if they are doing any kind of self-employment or at-home work, for example: babysitting, pet sitting, tutoring, elder companion, helping neighbors, or making and selling art.
-Some states require ten hours per week, and other states have no minimum.
+Many people with disabilities who are not able to work a regular job are still able to qualify for this program if they are doing any kind of self-employment or at-home work, for example: babysitting, pet sitting, tutoring, elder companion, helping neighbors, or making and selling arts or crafts from bed and selling on Etsy.
+Some states require ten hours per week, and other states require one hour per month.
 Available in most states.
 Requirements vary by state.

 - Financial Criteria: Income limits are often high (like up to $80,000 year!).
 Many states do not count spousal.
 May or may not have resource limits.
 Some states exclude all disability income and only look at work income.

 - Covers all co-pays.
 Sometimes covers premiums (raising your monthly check by $130).
 In some states, also provides: dental and vision, transportation to doctors, salary for home aides, if needed.